Addressing Whiteness: The Key to Advancing Racial Equity

 Location: Tempe Center for the Arts (TCA)

 For the past two years, InSite has developed a way of thinking about arts, creativity and place in ways that support those most impacted by disparity.
 We call this work: Creative Insurgency.
 We build on the work of creative practitioners who have used the arts to rise up in strength and solidarity.
 Latin insurgentem: rise up, lift oneself; rise against; stand high, gather force.
 Creative Insurgencies cultivate the radical roots of creative/artistic practices in ways that uphold community organizing strategies and seek to prevent displacement (imprisonment, loss of home, state sanctioned premature death, deportations) of marginalized communities.
-Creative Insurgencies seek to delink the arts from private development, and fuse cultural/artistic practices with community and political organizing to demand power-sharing, policy change, and address social disparity.
+Creative Insurgencies delink the arts from private development and gentrification practices, and fuse cultural/artistic practices with feminist praxis to demand power-sharing, policy change, and to positively impact the material lives of those most impacted by disparity.

 Politics of Place: Practices for understanding histories of place